Library Fact Sheets

 The separation of these functions soon proved cumbersome and confusing.
 The Army Air Forces addressed this problem in August 1944 when it inactivated the two commands and reunited their functions in the newly established Air Technical Service Command.
 This action made Wright Field subordinate to the new headquarters at Patterson Field and had a psychologically divisive effect on the installation.
 To solve the problem, the portion of Patterson Field from Huffman Dam through the Brick Quarters (including the command headquarters in Building 10262) was reassigned from Patterson Field to Wright Field.
 To avoid confusing the two areas of Wright Field, the former Patterson Field portion was designated "Area A" of Wright Field and the original Wright Field became "Area B".

-Today Wright-Patterson Air Force Base is arguably the most important base in the Air Force.
-From its beginnings as the Wright brothers' testing field, it has evolved into the headquarters for the Air Force's worldwide worldwide logistics system and all Air Force systems development and procurement, the aeronautical engineering center, a major research laboratory complex, the heart of Air Force graduate education, location of the second largest Air Force medical center, and home of the National Museum of the U.S. Air Force.
-Wright-Patterson's age and history coupled with its vital air power missions, and significant functional architecture make it one of the Air Force's most historic bases.
+Today Wright-Patterson Air Force Base is one of the largest and most important bases in the U.S. Air Force.
+From its beginnings as the Wright brothers' flight testing center, it has evolved into the Air Force's most diverse and organizationally complex base.
+It serves as Air Force headquarters for worldwide research and development; logistics systems; materiel development, procurement, and life cycle management; the heart of Air Force graduate education; the center of foreign aerospace intelligence analysis; home to the second largest Air Force medical center; and the residence of the National Museum of the U.S. Air Force.
+Wright-Patterson's age and history coupled with its vital air power missions, and significant functional architecture make it one of the Air Force's most historic installations.

 Prepared by the History Office, Air Force Life Cycle Management Center, 1865 Fourth Street, Building 20014, Wright-Patterson AFB, Ohio 45433-7126; (937) 255-2064; DSN 785-2064

 (Current as of March 2015)